kien-vu/Path-Selection-and-Rate-allocation-in-Self-backhauled-mmWave-Networks/README.md

 #
 This is a matlab code package is related to our coming article.
-Path Selection and Rate allocation for Ultra-Reliability and Low Latency in mmWave 5G Networks
+Path Selection and Rate Allocation for Ultra-Reliability and Low Latency in mmWave 5G Networks

 *Title*: